a-sugawara/seedStart/README.md

 - One problem we faced was that the random number generator that we used on the splash page would generate a random array for every click.
 In order to solve that, we prop threaded the random number array into the splash component to avoid re-rendering the array.

+## Future Features

+- Add likes and comments to projects.
+- User profiles with full CRUD, that also shows projects they've supported and created.
+- Implement Web Sockets for live updates on project statuses(backings, likes, ratings).
+- Smoother CSS animations/formating.

 ## How To Run Locally
 1. Clone this repository (only this branch)